 Research activity at York recognises that the achievement of resilient global food security lies at the complex nexus of economic growth, resource demand, environmental sustainability and public health.

 York is at the forefront of international research on food resilience and sustainability, answering emerging questions regarding agri-food supply chains and how one can enhance sustainability and resilience, given the challenges facing the nexus between food, climate, energy and water.

-We harness the expertise of 24 researchers from five departments (Computer Science, Environment, Health Sciences, Politics, York Management School) and two centres (Institute for Effective Education, Stockholm Environment Institute at York) to examine resilience in the global food system.
+We harness the expertise of 24 researchers from five departments and schools (Computer Science, Environment, Health Sciences, Politics, School for Business and Society) and two centres (Institute for Effective Education, Stockholm Environment Institute at York) to examine resilience in the global food system.

 Novel interventions, practices and tools for behaviour change to help actors within the food system respond to complex challenges thereby supporting transformative changes in food systems to promote resilience, justice and sustainability.
 Working with a range of partners including; buyers (manufacturers and retailers), NGOs, producers (including smallholders) and other universities, we design new co-designed solutions for improved food security for all.